lasyaneti/CS124-Notes/Lessons/Lesson 02.md

 - Java executes code line by line
 - The variable type must be included in variable declaration
-- Variable type should not be included when changing value of already declared variable, since this indicates declaration
+- Variable type should not be included when changing the value of an already declared variable, since this indicates declaration
 - The value of a variable is called a literal

 ``` java